qgist/pluginmanager-qep/QEP.md

 Relative to the root of the QGIS 3.12 codebase:

 - `/python/utils.py`: Although some plugins are using APIs from this module, [it is unclear which methods are meant to be stable API](https://lists.osgeo.org/pipermail/qgis-developer/2020-April/061056.html) and which methods and properties are internal.
 While its APIs will therefore be kept completely compatible, about 90% of its code will be rewritten.
-- `/python/pyplugin_installer/*.py`: While from a user's perspective the UI will be kept unchanged, this this code will be rewritten entirely and the mentioned files removed.
+- `/python/pyplugin_installer/*.py`: While from a user's perspective the UI will be kept unchanged, this code will be rewritten entirely and the mentioned files removed.
 Because this is not a public API, compatibility is not a concern here.
 - `/python/pyplugin_installer/*.ui`: Can remain largely untouched but will be moved to new `pluginmanager` module folder.
 - `/src/ui/qgspluginmanagerbase.ui`: Will be moved into the `pluginmanager` module folder.
-- `/src/app/pluginmanager/*.*`: Most of the current logic will be rewritten in Python and therefore removed here.
+- `/src/app/pluginmanager/*.*`: Most of the current logic will be rewritten in Python and therefore removed.
 What remains is a skeleton fall-back UI that allows to activate & deactivate C++ plugins if QGIS is built without Python.
 - `/src/app/qgspluginregistry.*`: These files offer mostly redundant features which can be cleaned up.
 At the end, they should only manage C++ plugins.
 Its class should be exposed to the C++ fallback UI and the new Python plugin manager.
 - `/src/python/qgspythonutilsimpl.cpp`: This file offers a C++ layer into `/python/utils.py`.
 Most of this code can be removed, basically only leaving the Python thread initialization and termination.
 - `/tests/src/app/testqgisapppython.cpp`: Tests of obsolete C++ code can be removed.